 Point surveys are our standard surveys that take place within your adopted grid cell, and will provide high quality bumble bee data from any survey area.
 These surveys are 45 person minutes, meaning the survey must collectively run for a total of 45 minutes and will vary with the number of people involved in your survey.
 For example, if you are surveying alone you must sample for 45 minutes, if there are 2 people surveying you only need to sample for 22.5 minutes, if 3 people you’ll sample for 15 minutes and so on.
 Point surveys must take place in an area that is approximately 1 hectare (2.5 acres).
 In addition, you’ll need to conduct a rapid habitat assessment during each visit to gather a) habitat information about your survey area and b) habitat information about the surrounding area; make sure to plan your travel timing to complete these steps.

 In Minnesota, bumble bees are generally active from April through late September, depending on the weather, location, and particular species.
 Some species may be active earlier, and some may be active later.
 However, since the goal of the Atlas is to gain a better understanding of bumble bee distribution statewide, we’re targeting peak active season of the bees when surveying.
 You may carry out bumble bee surveys any day during mid-June, July, to mid-August.
 You may survey on any day the temperature is between 60°F and 90°F, winds are <15mph, and it is not raining and has been ~1 hour since the last heavy precipitation.
-To sync all of our efforts, we encourage you to sample around one (or all!) of the following days: Saturday June 26, 2021 Saturday July 24, 2021 Saturday August 14, 2021.
+To sync all of our efforts, we encourage you to sample around one (or all!) of the following weekends: June 25-26, 2022; July 30-31, 2022; August 27-28, 2022.

 Take some time to investigate your adopted grid cell.
 The grid cells are large with varied habitat, terrain, and land ownership.
 You can survey anywhere in the grid cell for bumble bees that you have permission to access, but taking some time to select potential locations and access routes will decrease travel time, and maximize the time you can dedicate to bumble bee surveys.
 We suggest you start with the project map, or Google Maps (or similar) with aerial photography to flag potential sites and plan travel routes.
 Getting familiar with your sites using maps will also help you when it comes time to submit your data; accurate locations are important!
 Many areas in the state have limited travel routes and cellular service.
 When surveying, please follow all rules, regulations, and posted signs; respect private property, and take all necessary safety precautions.

 State and National Parks and Monuments, National Wildlife Refuges, and Scientific and Natural Areas often have great locations for bumble bee surveys, but research in those parks requires a permit.
+We are currently in the process of applying for permits within select State and National Parks, State Forests, and Scientific and Natural areas.
 There is no reason you cannot photograph a bumble bee on a flower in these areas, but you may not capture wildlife in a net or vial without appropriate research permits.
 Please see incidental observations for surveying in these areas.
-Wildlife Managements and State Forests do not require a permit, but we recommend that you contact the managers to let thm know of your plans.
+Wildlife Managements and State Forests do not require a permit, but we recommend that you contact the managers to let them know of your plans.

 It is possible that when you arrive at a pre-selected site, you’ll find that survey conditions for bumble bees may not be optimal.
 We encourage folks to be flexible, and opportunistic, but to stay within their assigned grid cell.
 As such, bring resources with you to navigate, including printed maps, as cell service is not available in many parts of Minnesota.